Albino Mamede Cleto

-Albino Mamede Cleto (March 3, 1935 Manteigas - June 15, 2012 Coimbra) was the Roman Catholic bishop of the Roman Catholic Diocese of Coimbra, Portugal, therefore becoming ex officio 29th Count of Arganil.
+Albino Mamede Cleto (3 March 1935 - 15 June 2012) was the Roman Catholic bishop of the Roman Catholic Diocese of Coimbra, Portugal, therefore becoming ex officio 29th Count of Arganil.
 Ordained in 1959, Mamede Cleto was named bishop in 1982 and retired in 2011.

 Biography

 Descendant of the Cleto da Cunha family, a family of rural landowners and wool industry entrepreneurs from Manteigas, with ancestry traced to Afonso Saraiva de Lucena, Lord of the House of Póvoa, in Trancoso.
 He is related to the Minister of Justice and Peer of the Realm, Manuel Duarte Leitão, and the industrialist from Manteigas, Joaquim Pereira de Mattos.

-He attended the Patriarchal Seminary of Lisbon, a diocese where he was ordained as a priest on August 15, 1959.
+He attended the Patriarchal Seminary of Lisbon, a diocese where he was ordained as a priest on 15 August 1959.
 He earned a degree in Romance Languages from the Faculty of Arts at the University of Lisbon and was an occasional professor at the Catholic University of Lisbon, where he taught Languages and Literature.

-He was a teacher at the Diocesan Externato Frei Luís de Sousa (1970-1978), an occasional lecturer in the Department of Philosophy at the Catholic University of Portugal (1978), and held various representative and service roles in several structures of the patriarchate:
+He was a teacher at the Diocesan Externato Frei Luís de Sousa (1970–1978), an occasional lecturer in the Department of Philosophy at the Catholic University of Portugal (1978), and held various representative and service roles in several structures of the patriarchate:

 In the Patriarchate of Lisbon, he was part of the formation team of the Almada Seminary as Prefect of Studies and Vice-Rector, presided over the Administrative Commission of the Christ the King Sanctuary, was the parish priest of the Estrela Parish, and a member of the Diocesan Commission for Sacred Art of the Patriarchate.

-He was appointed Auxiliary Bishop of Lisbon on December 6, 1982, with the title of Elvira by Pope John Paul II.
-His episcopal ordination took place on January 22, 1983, at the Jerónimos Monastery, where he was ordained by Cardinal António Ribeiro, Patriarch of Lisbon, Bishop João Alves of Coimbra, and Auxiliary Bishop José da Cruz Policarpo of Lisbon.
+He was appointed Auxiliary Bishop of Lisbon on 6 December 1982, with the title of Elvira by Pope John Paul II.
+His episcopal ordination took place on 22 January 1983, at the Jerónimos Monastery, where he was ordained by Cardinal António Ribeiro, Patriarch of Lisbon, Bishop João Alves of Coimbra, and Auxiliary Bishop José da Cruz Policarpo of Lisbon.